 The U9-U10 age group falls under Phase 2 of our Player Development Chart: Learning to Train (see Travel Home Page for Chart).

 It is considered “the golden age” of learning.
 These years are the most critical development years of a youth soccer player’s career.
-It is at these ages where the basic fundamental skills of soccer are mastered that allow players to compete and be successful as soccer players at the next level of play.
-It is also where they develop a true love for the game.
+It is at these ages where the basic fundamental skills of soccer are mastered.
+These skills allow players to compete and be successful as soccer players at the next level of play.
+It is also when they develop a true love for the game.
 The U9-10 Development Program is designed for players ages 8-10 years old who have a higher level of ability, commitment and interest level in soccer.
 This program is not for everyone and requires a higher level of commitment than the Rec/In-House Program.
 It is also required that participants have 1-2 seasons of in-house/rec soccer experience before moving to this program.